Gr33nCamper/Paul-s-Website/YRS/2023/FA&DEC/OCT.md

 Well, you probably already know why it's been so long since I've updated (block schedules, hardly any time alone to myself).
 I mean, even on Sat, I barely got the chance to do a video recording session and think about life before I met up with Sebastian to get IHOP.
 It was delicious!
 Especially the super thick French toast, which is actually better than the pancakes imo.
 Also this guy Sebastian fr goes to bed early af so it's like for late night stuff, it's probably only Ed who's gonna be down for that.
 I mean, I'm not much of a night owl, but come on bruh, calling 9p late is a little ridiculous.
 Do you know how long it took for me to make the shift to thinking that 12a is the dead of night instead of early and only getting startled when I saw 2a or later???
 And all those times I was playing PvZ or doing math 154 or 142b hw until almost 5a and then had to take naps throughout the day?
 Sleeping earlier has actually done a lot more for me than getting up earlier, since I know that's what people always suggest in a cliché way, but how do u think you're able to get up earlier if not by retiring to bed sooner?
 Now, if your schedule is super wonky, then yes you might have to get up ridiculously early and it'll feel like smashing into a concrete wall but that will make you tired enough to fall asleep earlier the next night and voila, back on track assuming you keep that early bedtime.

 First time using the wheelchair cart and I must say, it was quite an experience.
 I thought Pranav was kidding when he said I'd get frustrated by how slow it is, but the darn thing doesn't go any more than 12 mph so I'm like c'mon bruh.
 Also I had to get help starting the engine and didn't know which one was the new ADA cart.
 Also Pranav was providing assistance with tightening the straps but I don't think we got it to fully work.
 My passenger was not as crabby as I was made to believe initially.
 My shift is over in a minute, so I'll be leaving soon but before that, I'll say that I half considered FaceTime calling Ed in the last half hr but then re-considered bc it's way too likely to run overtime and also I'm not super keen on talking to somebody who thinks they have everything figured out when I barely even got a chance to check in with how I'm feeling you know?

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+**Oct 26, 2023**

+Not that many pickups today, which is great.
+After 10:50a it's pretty much clear.

+So that means I should probably get back to work by then.
+Also I've been realizing that people don't make skits like they used to.
+Just look at old CoryxKenshin, KevJumba, Ryan Higa, etc. I'm like cmon bruh.
+It would be pretty fun to make some random skits this year.

+Also remember how in the spring I was super into calculus parodies??
+Like Calc's Plan?
+And one of them included Tino Bassi?
+That was a weird time haha.
+Calculus is cool but data structures and modular arithmetic are striking my fancy more these days.